toughcrust/eat-your-shit/README.md

 Cédric

 What I actually do: ...
-What I envision for myself: ...
+Projects and self-marketing I envision for myself: ...

 Babbles web articles about analysing his minds and making guesses about yours
 Makes hypnosis consultations to help people reflect on their own logical flaws to get in the flow
 Geeks around interfaces between meditation and music